TheThingSystem/steward/things/examples/arduino/GroveAQ/README.txt

 This is probably overkill, groovy!

-Next, import this library into Arduino
+Next, import this library into Arduino:

     http://www.seeedstudio.com/wiki/File:AirQuality_Sensor.zip